TeslaNeuro/Phase-Synchronizer/README.md

 ## Things to consider in your application

 Not every implementation is perfect similar to other electronics circuits it needs to be optimised and further tested/improved to achieve desired outcomes.
-- Stability & noise
+- Stability, Crosstalk & Noise
-- Crosstalk
+- Signal Integrity
 - Cost
 - Space
 - Reliability